-Savory herb contains many important essential oils, which are found to have anti-bacterial, and anti-fungal applications.
+The Savory herb contains many valuable essential oils, which are found to have antibacterial, and anti-fungal applications.

-The constituents in this herb part, especially the flowering shoots, has been anti-septic, carminative (anti-flatulence), digestive (helps digestion), expectorant (help clear throat), stomachic and anti-rheumatic (relieves joint pain) functions.
-(Medical disclamier).
+The constituents in this herb part, especially the flowering shoots, has been antiseptic, carminative (anti-flatulence), digestive (helps digestion), expectorant (help clear throat), stomachic and anti-rheumatic (relieves joint pain) functions.
+(Medical disclaimer).

 Savory leaves, fresh or dry, can be employed in cooking.
-Its parts have a slight peppery and tangy taste with marjoram like flavor.
-This herb has very good blending qualities wih fellow herbs.
+Its parts have a slightly peppery and tangy taste with marjoram like flavor.
+This herb has an excellent blending qualities with fellow herbs.

-In order to keep the fragrance and flavor intact, savory herb is generally added at the final moments in cooking.
-This is because, prolonged cooking might results in the evaporation of its essential oils.
+In order to keep the fragrance and flavor intact, the savory herb is generally added at the final moments in cooking since prolonged cooking might result in the evaporation of its essential oils.

 Fresh summer savory leaves are being used as a garnish in salads.